Valerie Ann Taylor

 Valerie Ann Taylor, OBE (born 8 February 1944) is a British-Bangladeshi physiotherapist, social worker and philanthropist.
 She is the founder of Centre for the Rehabilitation of the Paralysed (CRP) in Savar, Dhaka District.
-Dubbed Mother Theresa of Bangladesh, she was awarded 2004 Independence Day Award by the Government of Bangladesh for her public service.
+Dubbed the Mother Teresa of Bangladesh, she was awarded the 2004 Independence Day Award by the Government of Bangladesh for her public service.
 In 1998, she was granted Bangladeshi citizenship by the Prime Minister of Bangladesh.

 Early life

 Taylor was born in Kent, England to Marie Taylor and William Taylor.
 She grew up living close to National Spinal Injuries Centre at Stoke Mandeville Hospital in England.

 Career

-In 1969, Taylor came to Bangladesh, under contract for 15 months, with the Voluntary Service Overseas (VSO) to work as a physiotherapist in the Christian Hospital, Chandraghona in the Chittagong Hill Tracts.
+In 1969, Taylor arrived in Bangladesh, under contract for 15 months, with the Voluntary Service Overseas (VSO) to work as a physiotherapist at Christian Hospital, Chandraghona, in the Chittagong Hill Tracts.
 She established the Centre for the Rehabilitation of the Paralysed (CRP) in 1979.
-At the start of her career, she was running CRP with four patients in an abandoned warehouse of the Shaheed Suhrawardy Hospital.
-Later CRP has grown to include a 100-bed hospital.
+At the start of her career, she ran CRP with four patients in an abandoned warehouse of the Shaheed Suhrawardy Hospital.
+Later, CRP grew to include a 100-bed hospital.